rehierl/node-tree-outliner/3-1-0-design-2.md

 could end up having an effect on nodes that are presequent to it.

 **CLARIFICATION**
+All nodes that are entered in between a section's open and close events are said to define the content of a section.
+These nodes are said to be the content nodes of a section.

+**CLARIFICATION**
 A section is a sequence of subsequent nodes.

 That is, because any node must be associated with a section while it is being